 Emotional Abusers Feel Entitled to Sex

-Because emotional abusers feel entitled to sex, many are guilty of the insidious crime of partner rape.
-Covert partner rape is a serious issue and is a cause of chronic pelvic pain, trauma, Rape Trauma Syndrome, anxiety, depression, and even suicide among women.
+Because emotional abusers feel entitled to sex, many use coercive tactics on victims.
+Covert partner rape is a serious issue and is a cause of chronic pelvic pain, trauma, Rape Trauma Syndrome, anxiety, and depression.

 Dangerous Myths About Sex and Emotional Abuse

 Societally, many myths are perpetuated through poorly-trained or misguided therapists, clergy, family and friends.
 Tragically, victims of abuse are counseled to offer their abusers more sex when they are in unsafe and often dangerous circumstances (if not dangers to their own bodies, then to their psychological well-being, which is just as important).

 - If you give him more sex, he will be more content

 - If you give him more sex, he will be more faithful

 - If you give him more sex, he will be less stressed out and thus kinder to you and the kids